-The Hospital District is self-insured for a portion of its exposure to risk of loss from employee health claims up to \$30,000 per individual.
+During 2019 and part of 2020 the Hospital District was self-insured for a portion of its exposure to risk of loss from employee health claims up to \$30,000 per individual.
 Claims in excess of \$30,000 per individual or \$1,000,000 aggregate Hospital District claims are covered through a reinsurance policy.
 Annual estimated provisions are accrued for the self-insured portion of employee health claims and include an estimate of the ultimate costs for both reported claims and claims incurred but not yet reported.
+The Hospital District terminated the self-insured plan and began a fully insured health plan in July 2019.